samyakshr/bls-unemployment-analysis/README.md

-# BLS Unemployment Analysis: Columbus vs. Ohio Metros
+# Unemployment Analysis: Columbus vs. Ohio Metros

 An analysis of unemployment trends in Columbus, Ohio compared to other major Ohio metropolitan areas and the United States using seasonally adjusted data from Bureau of Labor Statistics (BLS) and FRED (Federal Reserve Economic Data).